rotdrop/nextcloud-app-pdf-downloader/README.md

 - if enable users may decide by themselves whether to enable this feature or not

+### Overlay Font Selection

+- the fonts can be customized from the list of fonts shopped with `tcpdf`
+- font-sample generation for the preferences pages needs the external program `pdf2svn`

 ### Implementation
 This package relies on [`wapmorgan/unified-archive`](https://github.com/wapmorgan/UnifiedArchive)